 - You might be able to work with a local agency.
 Look on Indeed for content marketing, branding, digital marketing, SEO, or writing agencies in your area.

 - Many will train you into other areas.
 Many agencies help their writers develop skills because it’s a win-win situation when they do good work.
-At Express Writers, I train my writers in SEO and content strategy to make them more effective.

 There are also some disadvantages: